tinacms/tina.io/content/docs/gatsby/markdown.md

 - `gatsby-tinacms-remark`: Provides hooks and components for creating Remark forms.
 - `gatsby-tinacms-git`: Extends the gatsby development server to write changes to the local filesystem.

+> This guide assumes your Gatsby site is already setup to use Markdown.
+Check out the [Gatsby Docs](https://www.gatsbyjs.org/docs/adding-markdown-pages/) to learn how to use Markdown in your site.

 ## Install the Git & Markdown Packages